 Stepping Stones provides education to schools and community groups on:

 Stepping Stones volunteers are always needed.
-The 40-hour training, offered twice per year, covers all information needed to become a trained volunteer advocate.
-These trained advocates are then put "on call" once a month.
-Contact YWCA Stepping Stones at 309-662-0461.
+The 40-hour training covers all information needed to become a trained volunteer advocate.
+Contact YWCA Stepping Stones at (309) 662-0461, or learn more about the upcoming training here.

 The volunteer training covers types of sexual violence, rape trauma syndrome, crisis intervention techniques, listening/communication skills, medical and legal advocacy, psychology of sexual violence and information about community partners providing different levels of assistance to survivors.
 Confidentiality is required.

-If you are interested, please fill out an application form (requires Adobe Acrobat reader) or an application form (requires Microsoft Word) and submit to Elizabeth Rardin at YWCA McLean County, 1201 N. Hershey Rd., Bloomington, IL 61704 or at the email address below by January 17, 2014.
+If you are interested, please fill out an application form (requires Adobe Acrobat reader) and submit to Elizabeth Rardin at YWCA McLean County, 1201 N. Hershey Rd., Bloomington, IL 61704 or at the email address below by Wednesday, July 9, 2014.
 You will be contacted to schedule an orientation/interview once the form is received.
-If you would like more information or have questions, please call Elizabeth at 309-662-0461 x286 or email firstname.lastname@example.org.
+If you would like more information or have questions, please call Elizabeth at 309-662-0461, ext.
+286 or email firstname.lastname@example.org.

 What are Survivors Saying?